Carrier Strike Group Begins 7 Months Of Virgin Deployment | ExBulletin

 Britain’s new flagship aircraft carrier HMS Queen Elizabeth will leave Britain in one generation with the greatest concentration of six British Navy ships, British Navy submarines, US Navy destroyers, and Dutch frigates.

-Her Majesty’s Majesty this morning visited a ship named after her, commissioned in 2017, and wished her good luck meeting her crew before the aircraft carrier set sail from Portsmouth, which would be a once-in-a-lifetime experience.
+Her Majesty’s Majesty this morning visited a ship named after her, commissioned in 2017, and wished her good luck to meet her crew before the aircraft carrier departed Portsmouth, becoming a part of naval history and an unforgettable life experience.

 Prime Minister Boris Johnson was one of those who visited Queen Elizabeth ahead of her departure, and on Friday, Secretary of Defense Ben Wallace, First Sirod, Admiral Tony Lada Keane, Chief of Staff of Aviation and Air Force Secretary Mike Wigston joined. deck.